clarson469/reinforcementLearning/README.md

 ## Contains
  * Simplest N-armed Bandit example, as per Chapter 2.1 / 2.2
+ * N-armed Bandit example with softmax, as per Chapter 2.3
+ * N-armed Bandit with incremental action value, as per Chapter 2.5

 ## Running
 Run main.py, with the name of whichever solution you want to run as a command-line argument, plus any additional arguments the solution may require (see the solution files individually for those)